 CS/BDP60 Do not make the parameterless Dispose method virtual.
 The Dispose(bool) method is the one that should be overridden by subclasses.

-CS/BDP70 You should not throw an exception from within Dispose(bool) except under critical situations where the containing process has been corrupted (leaks, inconsistent shared state, etc.).
+CS/BDP70 Do not throw an exception from within Dispose(bool) except under critical situations where the containing process has been corrupted (leaks, inconsistent shared state, etc.).
 Users expect that a call to Dispose would not raise an exception.
 For example, consider the manual try-finally in this C# snippet:

 TextReader tr = new StreamReader(File.OpenRead("foo.txt"));